-What possible perspective can I offer, as a mortuary archaeologist, on Trump’s election?
+What possible perspective can I offer, as a medieval mortuary archaeologist, on Trump’s election?
 What can I say, informed by a detailed knowledge of past societies, about the present-day Trump phenomenon: the man himself and those that support and vote for them?
 I admit I’m struggling to come up with something not utterly banal or glib.
 So let’s just keep it really obvious and shallow for now.

 - Trump will eventually die.
 He’s the oldest US president ever elected and so it might be sooner than later.
 He won’t rule forever.
 He will perish.
 Things will change.
 The sun will rise again.
 He will expire.
 Valar Morghulis!

 - However and whenever he dies, you can bank on the fact he won’t get what he deserves in funerary terms as the presidential candidate with the lowest approval rating EVER.
 Instead, I bet Trump will get a grand funeral.
 The political classes and the media will duly honour him and his legacy.
 They will applaud how significant his life was.
 Consensus will be created, just as it is contrived after this election for the good of the ‘nation’.
 Death we are told transcends party politics, and Trump will be transformed into one of the honoured dead of the nation;